terok_sandbox

 Parameters¶

-Identifier for this gate's owner.
+Credential scope for this gate's owner.
+Used to locate the

 gate_path: